 Our unique manufacturing method of induction ovens and furnaces allows for a uniform preheat and stress relief of materials that you don't see in other induction ovens.
 This is especially beneficial for some metals, such as aluminum or stainless steel parts, that cannot be heat treated through direct induction.
 All of our induction ovens are portable units that can be moved easily and conveniently to the parts being preheated or stress relieved.

 INDUCTION OVENS VS. GAS HEATING

 Traditional gas heating can create an uncomfortable work environment, and hot fumes and combustion can lead to extreme safety issues for employees in the workplace.
 Not only does our induction oven solve these problems, but it also is an extremely cost effective alternative to gas heating due to its slow time-to-temperature rate.
 Induction ovens also heat in a uniform manner, compared to the hot and cold spots that can be created from gas heating.

 INDUCTION OVENS VS. ELECTRICAL RESISTANCE HEATING

 While the usage of electrical resistance heating has its benefits for the environment, such a method of heating creates a possibly to destroy surrounding insulation.
-Such insulation, broken down from its original form, can pose a severe health concern if inhaled by those on site.
+Therefore insulation that is broken down from its original form can pose a severe health concern if inhaled by those on site.
 The immense heat created from electrical resistance's external heating creates the possibility for severe burns, unlike that of induction's internal heating.

 During the heating process with one of our induction furnaces and ovens, a close compression seal is needed.
 This seal allows for the proper containment of heat during the induction process.
 These seals are placed on the bottom of the oven base and in-between the door frames of oven doors to properly protect the insulation gaskets and to trap heat.